Promotes relaxation without drowsiness

 AOR’s Zen Theanine™ provides an optimal dose of L-theanine to provide fast-acting mental relaxation, with its stress reducing effects typically felt within 30 minutes of consumption.

 Zen Theanine™ is L-theanine, a unique amino acid found primarily in green tea.
-Studies show that theanine promotes calm, relaxed alertness.
+Studies show that L-theanine promotes calm, relaxed alertness.
 AOR’s Zen Theanine™ contains Suntheanine®, which is made in a patented process that results in a 100% pure L-isomer-theanine.

-Take 1 capsule daily without food, or as directed by a qualified health care practitioner.
+Take one capsule daily without food, or as directed by a qualified health care practitioner.